MatteoMarengo/3DGaussianSplatting-with-BACKGROUND-Integration/README.md

 - For example with a cat image and by initializing the gaussians randomly in a defined square, we indeed observe that the background image is well rendered along with the gaussians.
 ![image_chat_background](https://github.com/user-attachments/assets/6cf477a5-efcb-4147-b009-c50ae7c05798)

+### Troubleshooting
+- I have done some trainings with the background images from NuScenes but the results were hardly interpretable as at the stage it was designed, background images were not good enough.
+However to check that the right background image is associated with the right ground truth image is important !
 ----

 # 3D Gaussian Splatting for Real-Time Radiance Field Rendering